flyingmachine/brave-clojure-web/content/concurrency.md

 1. Pick up the *left* waraxe, if available
 2. Pick up the *right* waraxe, if available
-3. Comfort your neighbor with your "comfort sticks"
+3. Comfort your neighbor with vigorous swings of your "comfort sticks"
 4. Release both waraxes
 5. Go to 1